-- 1 Continue to provide on and off street parking distributed across the Urban Centres, with accessible parking spaces clearly marked. - Encourage shared parking in private off street parking areas and improve the design and layout of spaces to maximize parking. - 3 Enhance wayfinding and signage to identify the direction to and location of public parking, the surrounding amenities and walking distance. - 4 Provide well placed maps in the Urban Centres to identify the location of parking, nearby amenities and attractions and walking distances. - 5 Provide maps showing parking available in all businesses. - 6 Provide information to explain a priority given to pedestrians, healthy active living and generally encouraging walking. - 7 Enhance the supply of dock space to reduce the demand for car parking in the core areas. - 8 Identify opportunities to secure public parking when redevelopment of larger parcels occurs by working in partnership with private developers and property owners. - 9 Identify areas that could be used for temporary/event parking on the relatively few days when car parking is in high demand. - 10 Continue to accept cash-in-lieu of parking, consolidate funds and provide parking when opportunities arise. - 11 Enhance awareness of parking apps such as Rover that enable residents to rent out parking spaces on their driveways.
+- 1 Continue to provide on and off street parking in the right-of-way to make space for cars, or distributed across the Urban Centres, with pedestrians or to accommodate increased tree accessible parking spaces clearly marked. planting and landscape. - 2 Encourage shared parking in private off street parking areas and improve the design and layout of spaces to maximize parking. - 3 Enhance wayfinding and signage to identify the direction to and location of public parking, the surrounding amenities and walking distance. - 4 Provide well placed maps in the Urban Centres to identify the location of parking, nearby amenities and attractions and walking distances. - 5 Provide maps showing parking available in all businesses. - 6 Provide information to explain a priority given to pedestrians, healthy active living and generally encouraging walking. - 7 Enhance the supply of dock space to reduce the demand for car parking in the core areas. - 8 Identify opportunities to secure public parking when redevelopment of larger parcels occurs by working in partnership with private developers and property owners. - 9 Identify areas that could be used for temporary/event parking on the relatively few days when car parking is in high demand. - 10 Continue to accept cash-in-lieu of parking, consolidate funds and provide parking when opportunities arise. - 11 Enhance awareness of parking apps such as Rover that enable residents to rent out parking spaces on their driveways. - 12 Research and consider the provision of/planning for electric vehicle infrastructure.

-Finding the right balance will be critical to informing decisions on streetscape improvements, specifically whether to use the very limited space in the right-of-way to make space for cars, or pedestrians or to accommodate increased tree planting and landscape.
+Finding the right balance will be critical to informing decisions on streetscape improvements, specifically whether to use the very limited space